 Bit allows your team members to collaborate in real-time and get work done.
 Collaboration starts at the workspace level.

 You create private workspaces by default.
-However, you can invite others to join you inside of a workspace and collaborate together with the knowledge, projects, documents and content inside of the workspace.
+However, you can invite others to join you inside of a workspace and collaborate together with the knowledge, projects, documents, and content inside of the workspace to collaborate with you.

 Step 4: Create Your Desired Document